 IV.
 Membership and dues

-- Honorary Members are elected by the Executive Committee in recognition of their outstanding contributions to limnology or its applications.
+- Honorary Members are individuals elected by the Executive Committee in recognition of their outstanding contributions to limnology or its applications.
 Honorary members pay no dues.

 - Life Members are individuals who make a major financial contribution to SIL.
-The minimum contribution for this category of membership shall be 40 times the annual dues of ordinary members.
+The minimum contribution for this category of membership shall be 40 times the annual dues of regular members.
 Life members do not pay annual dues.

 - Family members are couples wishing to share a joint license to free on-line access to publications.
 If one person is a member at the full rate, then the partner may be a member at 50% membership fee rate.